Report Publishing Scams

 To pay or not to pay a publisher

 Whether you pay a publisher to publish your book is a personal choice.
 Some writers choose to self-publish on their own without assistance from a publisher.
 This not only takes a considerable amount of time and effort but requires design, formatting, and marketing knowledge (or skills).
 Other authors may not have the time or luxury to self-publish without assistance so they choose to find a publisher to help them achieve their goals.
-And this is perfectly fine.
+This is perfectly fine.

 Some writers submit their manuscript to publishers who do not require a fee to publish the book.
 Instead, the publisher is paid from the author’s book sales.
 Unfortunately, it can be incredibly difficult to find this type of publisher since they often receive thousands of submissions each month (that they will likely never read) or they require an established literary agent to submit the book on the author’s behalf.
 Literary agents are also often difficult to obtain.
 Some writers seek one or the other for several years before choosing to pay a reputable publisher to publish their books.